-2 UNIFORM DEBT-MANAGEMENT SERVICES ACT 3 Legislative Note: The state must decide whether to permit for profit entities to provide credit 4 counseling services, debt-settlement services, or both.
-To implement its decision on this 5 question, the state should follow the directions in the Legislative Notes to Sections 4, 5, and 9.
+1 2 UNIFORM DEBT-MANAGEMENT SERVICES ACT 3 4 5 Legislative Note: The state must decide whether to permit for profit entities to provide credit- counseling services, debt-settlement services, or both.
+To implement its decision on this- question, the state should follow the directions in the Legislative Notes to Sections 4, 5, and 9.
 6 7 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Uniform Debt- 8 Management Services Act.
-9 10 Comment 11 As the title indicates, the Act regulates debt-management services and the persons that 12 provide those services.
-The Act does not regulate creditors, either in their relationship with their 13 debtors or in their relationship with the entities that provide debt-management services.
-14 15 SECTION 2.
+9 Comment 10 11 12 13 14 As the title indicates, the Act regulates debt-management services and the persons that provide those services.
+The Act does not regulate creditors, either in their relationship with their debtors or in their relationship with the entities that provide debt-management services.
+15 SECTION 2.
 DEFINITIONS.
-In this [act]: 16 (1) "Administrator" means the [insert the name of the agency or entity that will be 10 (1) Administrator means the insert the name of the agency of entity that will be 17 charged with enforcement of this act].
+In this [act]: 16 (1) "Administrator" means the [insert the name of the agency or entity that will be 17 charged with enforcement of this act].
 18 (2) "Affiliate": 19 (A) with respect to an individual, means: 20 (i) the spouse of the individual; 21 (ii) a sibling of the individual or the spouse of a sibling; 22 (iii) an individual or the spouse of an individual who is a lineal ancestor 23 or lineal descendant of the individual or the individual's spouse; 24 (iv) an aunt, uncle, great aunt, great uncle, first cousin, niece, nephew, 25 grandniece, or grandnephew, whether related by the whole or the half blood or adoption, or the 26 spouse of any of them; or 27 (v) any other individual occupying the residence of the individual; and 28 (B) with respect to an entity, means:

-1 (i) a person that directly or indirectly controls, is controlled by, or is 2 under common control with the entity; 3 (ii) an officer of, or an individual performing similar functions with 4 respect to, the entity; 5 (iii) a director of, or an individual performing similar functions with 6 respect to, the entity; 7 (iv) subject to adjustment of the dollar amount pursuant to Section 32(f), 8 person that receives or received more than \$25,000 from the entity in either the current year or 9 the preceding year or a person that owns more than 10 percent of, or an individual who is 10 employed by or is a director of, a person that receives or received more than \$25,000 from the 11 entity in either the current year or the preceding year; 12 (v) an officer or director of, or an individual performing similar functions 13 with respect to, a person described in subsubparagraph (i); 14 (vi) the spouse of, or an individual occupying the residence of, an 15 individual described in subsubparagraphs (i) through (v); or 16 (vii) an individual who has the relationship specified in subparagraph 17 (A)(iv) to an individual or the spouse of an individual described in subsubparagraphs (i) through 18 (v).
-19 (3) "Agreement" means an agreement between a provider and an individual for the 20 performance of debt-management services.
-21 (4) "Bank" means a financial institution, including a commercial bank, savings bank, 22 savings and loan association, credit union, and trust company, engaged in the business of 23 banking, chartered under federal or state law, and regulated by a federal or state banking
+2 under common control with the entity; 3 (ii) an officer of, or an individual performing similar functions 4 respect to, the entity; 4 respect to, the entity; with 5 (iii) a director of, or an individual performing similar functions with 6 respect to, the entity; 7 (iv) subject to adjustment of the dollar amount pursuant to Sect on 32(f), a 8 person that receives or received more than \$25,000 from the entity in either the current year or 9 the preceding year or a person that owns more than 10 percent of, or an individual who is 10 employed by or is a director of, a person that receives or received more than \$25,000 f om the 11 entity in either the current year or the preceding year; 12 (v) an officer or director of, or an individual performing similar functions 13 with respect to, a person described in subsubparagraph clause (i); 14 (vi) the spouse of, or an individual occupying the residence of, an 15 individual described in subsubparagraphs clauses (i) through (v); or 16 (vii) an individual who has the relationship specified in subpara graph 17 (A)(iv) to an individual or the spouse of an individual described in subsubparagraphs clauses ( i) 18 through (v).
+19 (3) "Agreement" means an agreement between a provider and an individual fo the 20 performance of debt-management services.
+21 (4) "Bank" means a financial institution, including a commercial bank, savings bank, savings and loan association, credit union, and trust company, engaged in the business of 23 banking, chartered under federal or state law, and regulated by a federal or state banking lg